Recognising Projects Uncovering Mankind’s Heritage

 Keeping track if a plethora of artifacts during the course of a large project can be quite challenging.

 However, the advent of cloud based audit management software which can catalogue artifact findings with both comprehensive data and visual records has proven to be a great asset.
-With instant uploading to an online database, dig audits can be kept right up to date and accessed anywhere in the world enabling greater real time collaboration.
+With instant uploading to an online database, dig audits using safety and health auditing software can be kept right up to date and accessed anywhere in the world enabling greater real time collaboration.